 You want to go for the GTX series.
 Quadro cards have no real benefit in Cinema4D or the GPU renderers. ( maya apparently benefits from Quadro cards).

 I think rendering is moving mostly towards the GPU.
 So i’d buy a motherboard with at least 3 pci-x slots. and fill them up as your budget allows.
-As of the time writing this article.
-The 980Ti (6gb) is probably the best choice for GPU rendering.
-The Titan X is great too, since it gives you 12gb of memory.
-And when rendering with a GPU renderer you want as much ram as possible, because you cant use your system ram.
+When rendering with a GPU renderer you want as much ram as possible, because you cant use your system ram.
 Or in the cases where you can use it, is slows down significantly.
 But honestly its rare that scenes are that large.

-I wrote a more expansive article on what you need to know for GPU rendering here: http://ace5studios.com/gpu
+I wrote a more expansive article on what you need to know for GPU rendering here: //ace5studios.com/gpu

 I’ll admit, im still on good old fashion spinning hard drives.
 My laptop came with some SSD’s and while its great to boot things up really quickly, while working, all your applications are going to be in your ram, so i don’t notice that much of a difference.